Van Allen radiation belt: Implications for space travel

 The Apollo missions marked the first event where humans traveled through the Van Allen belts, which was one of several radiation hazards known by mission planners.
 The astronauts had low exposure in the Van Allen belts due to the short period of time spent flying through them.

-Astronauts' overall exposure was actually dominated by solar particles once outside Earth's magnetic field.
-The total radiation received by the astronauts varied from mission-to-mission but was measured to be between 0.16 and 1.14 rads (1.6 and 11.4 mGy), much less than the standard of 5 rem (50 mSv) per year set by the United States Atomic Energy Commission for people who work with radioactivity.

 Causes

 It is generally understood that the inner and outer Van Allen belts result from different processes.
-The inner belt is mainly composed of energetic protons produced from the decay of so-called "albedo" neutrons, which are themselves the result of cosmic ray collisions in the upper atmosphere.
+The inner belt is mainly composed of energetic protons produced from the decay of neutrons, which are themselves the result of cosmic ray collisions in the upper atmosphere.
 The outer Van Allen belt consists mainly of electrons.
 They are injected from the geomagnetic tail following geomagnetic storms, and are subsequently energized through wave-particle interactions.

 In the inner belt, particles that originate from the Sun are trapped in the Earth's magnetic field.
 Particles spiral along the magnetic lines of flux as they move "latitudinally" along those lines.
 As particles move toward the poles, the magnetic field line density increases, and their "latitudinal" velocity is slowed and can be reversed, deflecting the particles back towards the equatorial region, causing them to bounce back and forth between the Earth's poles.
 In addition to both spiralling around and moving along the flux lines, the electrons drift slowly in an eastward direction, while the protons drift westward.

 The gap between the inner and outer Van Allen belts is sometimes called the "safe zone" or "safe slot", and is the location of medium Earth orbits.
 The gap is caused by the VLF radio waves, which scatter particles in pitch angle, which adds new ions to the atmosphere.
 Solar outbursts can also dump particles into the gap, but those drain out in a matter of days.
 The VLF radio waves were previously thought to be generated by turbulence in the radiation belts, but recent work by J.L.
 Green of the Goddard Space Flight Center compared maps of lightning activity collected by the Microlab 1 spacecraft with data on radio waves in the radiation-belt gap from the IMAGE spacecraft; the results suggest that the radio waves are actually generated by lightning within Earth's atmosphere.
 The generated radio waves strike the ionosphere at the correct angle to pass through only at high latitudes, where the lower ends of the gap approach the upper atmosphere.
-These results are still being debate in the scientific community.
+These results are still being debated in the scientific community.